i-D's music class of 2017: klein | read | i-D

-Situated somewhere within the realms of electronic music, Klein's take on pop is seriously mysterious - and increasingly admired.
-Her disordered, dystopian offerings with their scattered statements on identify include the EP Lagata and the album Only, which have won fans in the form of Arca and Dev Hynes.
-Raised between London, LA and Ibador and citing Andrew Lloyd Webber as a key influence, one thing you can be sure of is there's nothing quite like Klein.
+Situated somewhere within the realms of electronic music, Klein's take on pop is seriously mysterious, and increasingly admired.
+Her disordered, dystopian offerings — scattered statements on identify — include the EP Lagata and the album Only, which have made fans out of Arca and Dev Hynes.
+One thing you can be sure of is there's nothing quite like Klein, who was raised between London, L.A., and Ibadan, and counts Andrew Lloyd Webber as an influence.

 Name: Klein